maheshj01/Expenses_Flutter_App/README.md

 ### TODO

-- Categorize by adding a label to each expense
+[X] Categorize by adding a label to each expense
-- filter by multiple labels
+[X] filter by multiple labels
+[] total calculation logic is incorrect
-- Add a date filter, monthly, yearly, etc
+[] Add a date filter, monthly, yearly, etc
+[] integrate firebase
+[] Sync data with firebase when network is available [] Integrate Google signIn
+[] Add a shared tab in bottom navigation (Shared Expenses List) [] Add a details page for Expense
+[] Add a privacy policy page
+[] Add a share bottom sheet